segmentio/segment-docs/src/connections/destinations/catalog/jimo/index.md

 id: 6294dd197382c750f0fe1e2d
 ---

-[Jimo](https://yourintegration.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) enables product teams to connect with end-users in any step of the product lifecycle from ideas, shaping to release, multiplying by 5 users’ engagement and loyalty over a product.
+[Jimo](https://yourintegration.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} enables product teams to connect with end-users in any step of the product lifecycle from ideas, shaping to release, multiplying by 5 users’ engagement and loyalty over a product.

-This destination is maintained by Jimo.
+Jimo maintains this destination.
 For any issues with the destination, [contact the Jimo Support team](mailto:support@usejimo.com).

-## Getting Started
+## Getting started

 {% include content/connection-modes.md %}

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
-2. Search for "Jimo" in the Destinations Catalog, and select the "Jimo" destination.
+2. Search for *Jimo* in the Destinations Catalog, and select the **Jimo** destination.
-3. Choose which Source should send data to the "Jimo" destination.
+3. Choose which Source should send data to the Jimo destination.
-4. Go to the [Jimo dashboard](https://i.usejimo.com/settings/integrations){:target="\_blank"}, find and copy the "API key".
+4. Go to the [Jimo dashboard](https://i.usejimo.com/settings/integrations){:target="_blank"} and find and copy the API key.
-5. Enter the "API Key" in the "Jimo" destination settings in Segment.
+5. Enter the **API Key** in the Jimo destination settings in Segment.

 ## Supported methods